Evan-TwinHats/uptimerobot-operator/README.md

 # uptimerobot-operator

 This operator automatically creates uptime monitors at [UptimeRobot](https://uptimerobot.com) for your Kubernetes Ingress resources.
 This allows you to easily integrate uptime monitoring of your services into your Kubernetes deployments.

-> :warning: **This project is still in an early phase.
-Use it on your own risk but make sure to create issues for issues you encounter.**
+Originally based on work by [brennerm](https://github.com/brennerm).

-:heart: to UptimeRobot for providing a pro account to be able to test the pro plan features!
+> :warning: **This project is in beta.
+Use it on your own risk and make sure to create issues for issues you encounter.**

 ## Usage